nochet/BasePop_RNAseq/projectNotes.md

 Copy output .txt files to Lewis Cluster

 Commands at the prompt:
+cd to /scripts/assembly_longProtocol/

-first run test align of two samples to see if it works: sbatch --array=1-2 scripts/sarray_setup_run1.sh
+First run test align of two samples to see if it works: sbatch --array=1-2 sarray_setup_run1.sh

 second, run for all samples in a run1:

-sbatch --array=1-54 scripts/sarray_setup_run1.sh
+sbatch --array=1-54 sarray_setup_run1.sh

 sbatch scripts:
 `sarray_setup_run1.sh`  # 54 samples in run1
 `sarray_setup_run2.sh`  # 54 samples in run2
-`sarray_setup_run2.sh`  # 54 samples in run3
+`sarray_setup_run3.sh`  # 54 samples in run3

-Output files: ???.sam (SEE Lewis directory), path???
+Output files are located in /base_pop/processed/dotsams/

 Note: can run the three sbatch files at once - the scheduler takes care of resources

-STEP 2: Samtools (Sort and convert the SAM files to BAM)
+STEP 2a: Samtools (Sort and convert SAM files to BAM)

-example from hisat2 paper:
+example from Pertea et al 2016:
 $ samtools sort -@ 8 -o ERR188044_chrX.bam ERR188044_chrX.sam

 Do Samtools sort in `Set_up_arrays.Rmd` by running `samtools_setup.sh`